Facing Death with Wisdom of the Eternal Soul in Bhagavad Gita 2.25–2.30

 The Samskaras and Their Influence in Our Lives

-We have spoken about karma and how it keeps the cycle of birth and death.
-We will dive deeper into Karma in future sessions.
-Before that, we should understand the concept of samskara which is also important to understand. samskaras are the basis of the development of karma.
+We have spoken about karma and how it keeps the cycle of birth and death moving.
+We will dive deeper into karma in future sessions.
+Before that, we should understand the concept of samskara, which is also important to understand.
+Samskaras are connected to the development of karma and the tendencies that shape our journey.

-Sanskrit word sam which means complete or connected together and kara which means cause of action.
-Every conscious action we perform creates an impression in our mind.
+The Sanskrit word samskara can be understood as an impression, refinement, conditioning, or mental imprint.
+Every conscious action we perform creates an impression in the mind.
 The intent behind the action determines how strong these impressions are.
-And these impressions are what are termed as samskaras.
+These impressions are what we call samskaras.

 अपि चेत्सुदुराचारो भजते मामनन्यभाक् |